dr-leo/pandaSDMX/doc/usage.rst

 As we saw from the attributes of ``cat_msg``, the SDMX message, we have already the categorisations at hand.
-While in the SDMXML file categories are represented as a flat list, pandaSDMX groups them by category and exposes them as a :class:`pandasdmx.utils.DictLike`mapping each category ID to a list of :class:`pandasdmx.model.Categorisation` instances each of which links its category to a :class:`pandasdmx.model.DataFlowDefinition` instance.
-Technically, these links are represented by :class:`pandasdmx.model.Reference` instances whose ``id`` attribute enables us to access the dataflow definitions in the selected category '07'.
-We can print the string representations of the dataflows in this category:
+While in the SDMXML file categories are represented as a flat list, pandaSDMX groups them by category and exposes them as a :class:`pandasdmx.utils.DictLike` -mapping each category ID to a list of :class:`pandasdmx.model.Categorisations` instances each of which links its category to a :class:`pandasdmx.model.DataFlowDefinition` instance.
+Technically, these links are represented by :class:`pandasdmx.model.Ref` instances whose ``id`` attribute enables us to access the dataflow definitions in the selected category '07'.
+We can print the string representations of the dataflows in this category like so:

 .. ipython:: python